Look Up Free Illinois Public Records: Divorce, Marriage, Arrest

 Court records usually contain information related to recordings or transcripts of trials and hearings.
 All court records are open to the public save for adoption, juvenile, and sealed court records.

 Three main courts encompass the Illinois Courts system: the Circuit Court, the Appellate Court, and the Supreme Court.
 The Circuit Court cooperates with the Supreme Court to handle cases associated with habeas corpus, probate, and revenue.
-The Appellate Court is where someone can appeal a decision of a specific case.
-The Supreme Court is located in Springfield, Illinois.
-It’s the highest court in the state, and it oversees the other courts.

 How Do I Look Up Court Cases & Records in Illinois?